 - (a) The Set-Name B U G R is ambiguous and may be interpreted by an opponent as (B U G) - R or as B U (G - R).
 If the interpretation the opponent selects does not equal the Goal, the Solution is incorrect. - (b) R U G' is not ambiguous.
 It must be interpreted as R U (G') since ' takes priority over U. - Comment Some variations (such as Y Wild) allow certain cubes to be used for other symbols.
-If a Solution-writer wishes a cube to stand for anything other than what is on the cube, she must indicate clearly and unambiguously in writing what each such cube represents.
-(See Appendix A for a list of suggested ways of doing this.) - d.
+If a Solution-writer wishes a cube to stand for anything other than what is on the cube, they must indicate clearly and unambiguously in writing what each such cube represents.
+(See Appendix A for a list of suggested ways of doing this.)

+- d.
 A symbol or group of symbols in the Solution has no defined meaning.
-Examples - (a) The Set-Name is R U 'B or R Λ G. - (b) Mid/Jr/Sr: The Restriction is R U (B = G) R. - e.
-A variation is applied incorrectly or not at all.

-Examples of incorrect Solutions

-- (a) With Wild, a Solution uses a for one symbol and another for a different symbol. - (b) With Two Operations, the Solution contains only one operation. - 6.
+Examples - (a) The Set-Name is R U 'B or R $\underline{\Lambda}$ G. - (b) Mid/Jr/Sr: The Restriction is R U (B = G) R. - e.
+A variation is applied incorrectly or not at all. - Examples of incorrect Solutions - (a) With Wild, a Solution uses a for one symbol and another for a different symbol. - (b) With Two Operations, the Solution contains only one operation. - 6.
 One or both of the checkers may ask a judge to determine whether the Solution equals the Goal. - a.
 No further objections to the Solution will be allowed even if the time limit for checking has not expired. - b.
 If the Solution is ambiguous, the judge will answer, "Yes, the Solution equals the Goal" when a value of the Solution equals the Goal (or one of the values of the Goal if Absolute Value is in effect) since the checkers did not raise the issue of ambiguity. - 7.
-A player may appeal a judge's ruling on any matter provided that (a) a second judge was called to rule on the situation and (b) the player does not initial the scoresheet at the end of the round.
+A player may appeal a judge's ruling on any matter provided that (a) a second judge was called to rule on the situation and (b) the player does not initial the scoresheet at the end of the round. - Comment For the procedure to be followed when a player appeals, see the National Tournament Administrative Manual.